 - Security: A VPN offers security because it heavily encrypts all your internet traffic.
 This prevents others, such as governments and hackers, from intercepting your data.

 - Anonymity: You can browse the internet anonymously because your personal IP address will be hidden for the rest of the internet as soon as you connect with a VPN server.
 Normally, others can link your online actions to your identity and your location based on your IP address.
 When you use a VPN your actions online can only be traced to the VPN server, but no longer to you.
 Most VPN providers won’t disclose or even monitor what you do via their servers.
 You’ve thus become anonymous on the internet as you can’t be identified or traced through your IP address.

-- Freedom: A VPN can offer the user more freedom online.
+- Freedom: A VPN can offer you more freedom online.
 It allows you to connect to servers all over the world.
 When you connect to a VPN server in a certain country you will be able to access the internet as if you were physically in that country.
 This can be useful because the internet isn’t freely accessible in all countries.
 Some countries censor part of the internet or impose restrictions on social media sites or online streaming services.
-If you are on holiday or have emigrated you will sometimes be unable to view streaming services based in your home country.
+If you are on holiday or have migrated you will sometimes be unable to view streaming services of your home country.
 A VPN will enable you to connect to the internet via servers in your home country.
-This makes it possible for you to watch your favourite show.
+This makes it possible for you to watch your favorite show or access your favorite website.
 It also works the other way around.
-If you want to gain access to the content of streaming services in a different country you, can do so via a VPN connection.
+If you want to gain access to websites or streaming services from a different country, you can do so via a VPN connection.

 If you would like to get started with a VPN immediately you can use our overview of the best VPN providers to make your choice:

 How to Set up Your own VPN in a Few Simple Steps